ArvindHarinder1/PrivatePreviewDocs/On-Prem-Provisioning.md

 1. As changes are received by the connector host, events will be written to the application log.

-Feedback
+## Feedback

 In you have feedback on this private preview, please report any issues at [https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyEYaD-36kVGmx4Eyyk10npUMUtDN0tLRlRVTkVOSzBGS0NDSlFYSVpLRC4u](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyEYaD-36kVGmx4Eyyk10npUMUtDN0tLRlRVTkVOSzBGS0NDSlFYSVpLRC4u) or if you have questions, please contact us at [msiga@microsoft.com](mailto:msiga@microsoft.com).

-Page Break

-Appendix A: Creating and exporting a connector configuration in MIM Sync
+## Appendix A: Creating and exporting a connector configuration in MIM Sync

 You can import into Azure AD ECMA Connector Host a configuration for a specific connector from a FIM Sync or MIM Sync installation.
 Note that the MIM Sync installation is only used for configuration, not for the ongoing synchronization from Azure AD.